hbahadirsahin/nlp-experiments-in-pytorch/README.md

 ## Code Details

-- As the other Tensorflow-based repository, I will mainly the dataset that me and my old colleagues constructed 3 years ago.
+- As the other Tensorflow-based repository, I will use the dataset that me and my old colleagues constructed 3 years ago.
 "English/Turkish Wikipedia Named-Entity Recognition and Text Categorization Dataset" is publicly available: https://data.mendeley.com/datasets/cdcztymf4k/1
 - Initial commit introduces basic Text CNN (from 2014 paper).
 - Fasttext embeddings are used (by default but it can be changed).
 Eventually, one can use Torchtext to download the "pre-defined" embedding files.
 However, since Turkish embeddings were not included in, I manually edit the Torchtext backend codes (please check the "changes in the torchtext.txt" file).
 Also note that, everytime you update Torchtext, you need to re-add those changes again.
 - Embeddings (whether random or pretrained) can be "static", "nonstatic", or "multichannel".